Introduced seaweed

 How it spreads

-The weed can start a new colony of only 1 square centimetre.
+The weed can start a new colony from one square centimetre.
 Pieces of the weed can survive up to 2 weeks out of water.
+This means it can easily spread between bays and waterways on boats, or fishing equipment.

 Under the Fisheries Management Act 2007, penalties apply for people caught intentionally translocating or possessing the weed in any SA waters.